kdpuvvadi/blog/content/posts/fix-git-ssh.md

 ![](/image/gitlab-access-denied-publickey.jpg)

-When you try to *git push* it throws Permission Denied(publickey) error.
+When you try to *git push* it throws Permission Denied(public key) error.

 ```
 <pre class="wp-block-code">